intarchboard/draft-data-minimization-principle/draft-arkko-iab-data-minimization-principle.md

 with strong cryptographic has resulted in much improved security.
 Work on these advances continues to be a key part of IETF's security effort.

+Privacy has also been at the center of many activities in the IETF.
+Improvements in communications security obviously have improved privacy as well, but the concept is broader.
+Privacy and its impact on protocol development activities at IETF is discussed in
+{{RFC6973}}, covering a number of topics, from understanding privacy threats to threat mitigation, including data minimization.

+This document highlights the need for a particular focus with respect to privacy, on data collection, particularly when it comes to the primary protocol participants (and not just observers/attackers).
+As RFC 6973 states:

+       "Limiting the data collected by protocol elements to only what is necessary (collection limitation) is the most straightforward way to help reduce privacy risks associated with the use of the protocol."

+This document offers some further discussion and motivation for this.
+This document suggests that limiting the sharing of data to the protocol participants is a key technique in limiting the data collection mentioned above.
+This document also suggests that what information is given to any other participant should depend on the role of that participant.

-This document recommends that further action is needed, however.
-For instance, the possibility that endpoints are compromised, malicious, or have interests that do not align with the interests of users.
-Given the advances in communication seceurity, adversaries have had to increase their pressure against new avenues of attack.
+The reason why this is important is that it is possible that endpoints are compromised, malicious, or have interests that do not align with the interests of users.
+Even closed, managed networks may have compromised nodes, justifying careful consideration of what information is provided to different nodes in the network.
+And in all networks, increased use of communication security means adversaries may resort to new avenues of attack.
 New adversaries and risks have also arisen, e.g., due to increasing amount of information stored in various Internet services.

-While such protection is difficult, there are some measures that can be taken.
-This document focuses on the specific question of data passed to various parties -- including the primary protocol participants.
-What information is given to any other party should depend on the role of that party.
-And the possibility of a compromised entity sharing the information beyond the users' expectations should be kept in mind.
+And in situations where interests do not align across the protocol participants, limiting data collection by a protocol participant itself - who is interested in data collection - may not be sufficient.

 Careful control of information is also useful for technology evolution.
 For instance, allowing a party to unnecessarily collect or